BardicDefense/purple-hack/README.md

 ## Lockpicking

+Characters with the proper tools and either the Lockpicking feat or skill can attempt to pick locks.
+This is a Dex check, the difficulty scaling with the locks' complexity.
+If a character's lockpicking ability is from a feat rather than a skill, the difficulty should be a level lower.

+A lockpicking attempt requires 1 turn.
+If a character fails, they can try again, but after two failed attempts, the character cannot try that lock again until they gain a level.

+### Trapped Locs

+Noticing a trap on a lock requires a successful Perception check (having the Lockpicking feat reduces the difficulty to notice such traps by one level).
+Only an active search for traps can reveal such traps without triggering them.
+In the case of multiple traps on a single lock, the referee will roll a separate Per check for each trap.

+A successful lockpicking attempt disarms all detected traps in addition to opening the lock, but undetected traps will be set off automatically before any lockpicking roll is made, unless specified otherwise.

 ## Magic & Spells

 **Creating Magic Items:** Potions are created by alchemists, with the more powerful potions usually requiring the help of a Magic-User.
 A Magic-User seeking to create potions must employ an alchemist.
 A Magic-User must be 9th level to create potions on their own, and 11th level to create other magic items.